spozi/EfficientDyNN/README.md

     - ResNet50
 2. Build shared library for each model through cross compilation
     - Cross compilation is much easier if we build through docker, that is (I think):
-        a.
-Boot a linux based non x86-64 platform
+        - Boot a linux based non x86-64 platform
-        b.
-Deploy a docker container
+        - Deploy a docker container
             - Install miniforge
             - Install tvm
-        c.
-Install necessary library
+        - Install necessary library
-        d.
-Save it as image and deploy it on x86-64 server
+        - Save it as image and deploy it on x86-64 server
 3. Profile of each pretrained model

 # Requirements